sleekmason/Lilidog/README.md

 sudo apt remove <Linux-image Linux-headers>
 ```

+- This build also has everything you need to build your own custom kernel.
+Just get started:)

 - This build running live uses around 300MB ram. <br/>
 Installed: around 280MB <br/>

+This iso comes in at 1.15 GB

 Installed extras include but not limited to: <br/>
 bash-completion /